radiant-rstats/docker/install/rsm-msba-macos.md

 cp -p ~/git/docker/launch-rsm-msba-spark.sh ~/Desktop/launch-rsm-msba-spark.command;
 ```

+## Installing R and Python packages locally

+To install python packages that will persist after restarting the docker container enter code like the below from the terminal in JupyterLab:

+`pip3 install --user redis`

+To install R packages that will persist after restarting the docker container enter code like the below in Rstudio:

+`install.packages("fortunes", lib = Sys.getenv("R_LIBS_USER"))`

+To remove locally installed python packages press 9 + Enter in the docker launcher menu.
+To remove locally installed R packages press 8 + Enter in the docker launcher menu.

 ## Trouble shooting

 The only issues we have seen on macOS so far can be "fixed" by restarting docker and/or restarting your computer